HackerspaceMumbai/HackerspaceMumbai/README.md

 ## So what we do AND why?

-Our goal is to widen and deepen the sense of internet citizenship of the city's residents.
-And benefits society and have fun while doing it.
-Good Karma. 😀
+Our goal is to widen and deepen the access to knowledge & technology, coupled with installing a sense of internet citizenship.
+Hopefully, we can help folks around the world and have fun while doing it.
+Earn a lot of...good Karma.😀

 We do this through 3 initiatives: